mjshuff23/aws-cloud-practitioner-essentials/module-5-storage-and-databases.md

   - The duplicate storage enables you to access data concurrently from all the AZ's in a region where a file system is located.
   - Additionally, on-premises servers can access **Amazon EFS** using **AWS Direct Connect**

+## Amazon Relational Database Service (Amazon RDS)

+- In a relational database, data is stored in a way that related it to other pieces of data
+- Relational databases use **structured query language (SQL)** to store and query data.
+This allows data to be stored in an easily understandable, consistent, and scalable way
+- **Amazon RDS** is an RDBMS (Relational Database Management System) that allows you to run relational databases in the Cloud
+- **Benefits**:
+  - Automated Patching
+  - Backups
+  - Redundancy
+  - Failover
+  - Disaster Recovery
+- Automates tasks such as provisioning, database setup, patching, and backups.
+- Can be paired up with other services such as **Lambda**
+- Provides a number of different security options.
+Many Amazon RDS database engines offer encryption at rest (protecting data while it is stored) and encryption in transit (protecting data while it is being sent and received)
+- **Amazon RDS** is available on six database engines, which optimize for memory, performance, or input/output (I/O).
+Supported engines include:
+  - **Amazon Aurora**
+  - **PostreSQL**
+  - **MySQL**
+  - **MariaDB**
+  - **Oracle Database**
+  - **Microsoft SQL Server**

+### Amazon Aurora

+- An enterprise-class relational database.
+It is compatible with MySQL and PostgreSQL relational databases.
+It is up to **five times** faster than standard MySQL databases and up to **three times** faster than standard PostgreSQL databases
+- Amazon Aurora helps to reduce your database costs by reducing unnecessary Input/Output (I/O) operations, while ensuring that your database resources remain reliable and available
+- Consider Amazon Aurora if your workloads require high availability.
+It replicates six copies of your data across three AZ's and continuously backs up your data to **Amazon S3**

 ## Additional Resources

 - [Instance Stores](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html)